 In the evening, Lyle Lovett plays a concert to benefit the Reining Horse Sports Foundation.
 Lyle’s a reining-world fixture.
 He rides and owns horses with Mandy’s parents, including the ludicrously pretty, long-maned palomino stallion Smart And Shiney.

-In the 6:00 dusk, Philip and I drive back to the State Fair Park, past industrial tool & supply stores, taquerias and lumber yards, a Goodwill the size of a Walmart.
+In the 6:00 dusk, my husband and I drive back to the State Fair Park, past industrial tool & supply stores, taquerias and lumber yards, a Goodwill the size of a Walmart.
 In front of one warehouse, a row of bare trees is festooned with yellow Christmas lights.
 A few darkly hooded guys cross the vacant lots, hunkered down against the cold.

 Inside the concert hall, it’s cold, too.
 Along with the McCutcheons and another of their clients, we’ve sprung for a VIP table near the stage, where we’re served a Texas-type dinner that includes a sizeable steak.
 This being the 50th NRHA Futurity, there’s a big show of parading past winners down the red carpet, plus a special 50th Anniversary video that includes interviews and footage of decades-ago champions careening around the arena in rough-and-ready style that seems almost implausibly comical to the modern-reining eye.